PaulaRahn/PaulaRahn.github.io/old-asd/walker/README.md

 All elements will have unique `id` attributes, which means that you can select them using the appropriate CSS selectors whenever using jQuery or CSS.

 * **1a)** Change the `id` of `'gameItem'` to be `'walker'`

->**NOTE:** When you do this, the box will no longer display.
-This will be remedied in the next step.

 <hr>